U.N. agencies scramble to support Beirut blast victims

-U.N. agencies are scrambling to support victims of the devastating warehouse blast in Beirut, which has undermined an already weak health care system in Lebanon, officials said on Friday.
+The deadly warehouse blast in Beirut devastated Lebanon's already faltering healthcare system and U.N. agencies are scrambling to support hundreds of thousands of people, officials said on Friday.

-Damage to hospitals has removed 500 beds of capacity, a World Health Organization spokesman told a virtual United Nations briefing.
-Containers with thousands of personal protection equipment (PPE) items - used to prevent the spread of COVID-19 - have also been destroyed.
+Tuesday's explosion fully or partially damaged five hospitals and removed 500 beds of capacity, a World Health Organization (WHO) spokesman told a United Nations briefing.
+Tonnes of personal protection equipment (PPE) used to prevent the spread of COVID-19 have also been destroyed just as infections in the country surge.

+"The already weak health system in Lebanon due to the refugee crisis, to COVID, the economic and political crisis and the lack of personal protective equipment for health workers is a huge issue," WHO spokesman Christian Lindmeier said.
+The WHO has flown supplies from Dubai to treat people burned and wounded by flying glass and other debris.

+The explosion killed 154 people and injured 5,000.
+"Hospitals are overwhelmed with injured patients," Lindmeier said, adding the blast also destroyed 17 containers of WHO medical supplies and completely burned PPE items.

 ALSO READ